 America has a problem.
 As my wife Debbie and I crisscrossed the country on our Harleys in the years after NAFTA was signed, we watched as the rural towns along our favorite routes emptied and crumbled.
 Thriving Main Streets were deserted, boarded up, and increasingly inhabited by the depressed and drug addicted.

 We watched as the tables turned on America.
-As Chairman of Richard C. Young & Co., Ltd., one of Barron’s top 100 investment advisors in America, I have spent decades researching trade and foreign markets.
+As Chairman of Richard C. Young & Co., Ltd., one of Barron’s top 100 investment advisors in America, (2012-2019 (Richard C. Young & Co., Ltd. has never paid a fee to be considered for any rankings, but does pay a license fee to utilize them.
+Please click on the attached link to read the full disclosure).)
+I have spent decades researching trade and foreign markets.
 I have had a front row seat to the abuses and manipulations suffered by America at the hands of its so-called “trading partners.”
 Americans aren’t alone though; globalism has hurt the entire West.
 As I recently walked through Paris, the same sad faces worn by the American Middle Class were on display among the city’s Yellow Vest protesters.

 The citizens of the developed world are fighting a globalist system created by the elite to generate maximum profit taking, at all costs.
 Those costs include America’s industrial sector, the loss of the family unit, rampant opioid abuse, and decreasing global competitiveness.